weizmannk/EarthOrbitPlan/docs/quickly/quick_start.rst

 **Explanation of the animation:**

-- The pink regions show the scheduled observation pointings the :ref:`footprints <https://m4opt.readthedocs.io/en/latest/api/m4opt.fov.footprint.html#footprint>`_.
+- The pink regions show the scheduled observation pointings the :ref:`footprints <footprint>`..
 - The green outline marks the 90% credible region of the GW localization.
 - The deep blue areas are always outside the telescope’s Field of Regard; the light blue areas are temporarily out of view.
 - The lower panel shows how the detection probability and covered sky area accumulate over time, with different colors indicating